jmvlangen/modular-method-package/examples/literature/Dieulefait-Freitas-2014.rst

    [(100, 100)]               if ('a', 'b') is 1 of 4 possibilities mod 8 and ('a', 'b') is 1 of 4 possibilities mod 5

-Our code produces some lower levels than the levels mentioned in the article, hence to stick to the levels mentioned in the article we omit the newform_candidates method.
+Our code produces some lower levels than the levels mentioned in the article, hence to stick to the levels mentioned in the article by omitting the `newform_candidates` method.

 ::

    sage: levels2 = apply_to_conditional_value(lambda ls: ls[0][1], Fc.newform_levels())
    sage: char2 = Fc.splitting_character('conjugacy')[1]^(-1)
    sage: nfs2 = apply_to_conditional_value(lambda lvl: get_newforms(lvl, character=char,
    ....:         algorithm='sage'), levels2)

 The article remarks that all the pairs :math:`(f, g)` of newforms, one for ``Ec`` and one for ``Fc`` respectively, for which :math:`f` does